China blocks Clubhouse, app used for political discussion

 Topics for recent discussions included Xinjiang region in China’s northwest, where the Communist Party has interned more than 1 million ethnic Muslims.

 The service requires users to be invited to join and to give their names and phone numbers.
 That prompted warnings Chinese users might face official retaliation.
-There has been no indication whether anyone in China has been punished for using the service.
+It is unclear if anyone in China has been punished for using the service.

 The ruling party also blocks access to Facebook, Twitter and other global social media services and thousands of websites run by news organizations and human rights, Tibet, pro-democracy and other activists.